3 ways trusts can help — even if you’re not rich

 Trusts can be an efficient way to provide a financial legacy to the people and causes you care about.
 Plus, there are other benefits you may not have considered

 MANY PEOPLE ASSUME THAT TRUSTS are only for the very wealthy.
 That’s not the case.
 “Trusts are tools that give you very specific control over how your wealth is used and protected, no matter how much money you have,” says Kevin Hindman, managing director of Retirement & Personal Wealth Solutions at Bank of America.

-More control.
+1. More control.
 You can use a trust to set rules or conditions about when and how your beneficiaries will receive their inheritance.
-For instance, if you prefer that your son complete a professional degree or pursue a career rather than buy sports cars, you could establish a trust that sets a specific age or milestone, such as graduating from law school or turning 30.
+For instance, if you prefer that your son complete a professional degree or pursue a career rather than buy a sports car, you could establish a trust that sets a specific age or milestone before the money becomes available, such as graduating from law school or turning 30.